 If you need new clothes, of course I'd like you to buy them from me.
 The definition of "need" is different for every person, depending on their job, lifestyle, and personality.
 But whether you need five t-shirts or twenty, the idea is to consume mindfully, not to end up with three pairs of leggings when you originally set out to buy a hoodie.

-Additionally, almost all rayon from bamboo is mixed with spandex - a petroleum product.
+Additionally, almost all rayon from bamboo is mixed with spandex - aka polyurethane.
 The eco marketing brigade loves to blather on about how bad "synthetic" fibres are (a position I disagree with - synthetics last anywhere from twice to twenty times as long as naturals) but totally gloss over the spandex (usually from 6-10%) mixed in with their oh-so-sustainable "bamboo" fabric.
 As we all know, there is nothing sustainable about petroleum products.

 Now I must be clear: I love rayon, from either wood or bamboo, and I love it mixed with spandex.
 HCC t-shirts and panties are viscose rayon (from wood) with spandex, and my zip hoodies are rayon (from bamboo) mixed with cotton and spandex.
-Rayon is awesome because it is softer and lasts/looks good longer than cotton but has the same properties for absorbency and moisture wicking (it's comfortable!).
+Rayon is awesome because it is softer/drapier than cotton, has the same properties for absorbency and moisture wicking, and is not an insulator like cotton, making it ideal for hot weather clothing.
 Spandex is what provides comfort and structure (it brings stretchy fabrics back to their original shape after being stretched).
 So don't think I'm hating on the fabric itself, I just get annoyed by marketing that makes it sound like rayon from bamboo is oh so much better and that somehow gives us carte blanche to consume excessively.

 The entire fashion industry is a throw-back.
 For real: we still measure things in inches.